Sri Lanka Adventure East Coast Beaches (May-Oct)

 Few places in the world can offer the traveller such a remarkable combination of stunning landscapes, pristine beaches, captivating cultural heritage and unique experiences within such a compact location.
 Within a mere area of 65,610 kilometres, lie 8 UNESCO World Heritage Sites, 1,330 kilometres of coastline - much of it pristine beach - 15 national parks showcasing an abundance of wildlife, nearly 500,000 acres of lush tea estates, 250 acres of botanical gardens, 350 waterfalls, 25,000 water bodies and a culture that extends back over 2,500 years.

 This is an island of magical proportions, previously known as Serendib, Taprobane, the Pearl of the Indian Ocean, and Ceylon.
 This land has been rediscovered by Stewart Kreltszheim and Peter Ranasinghe, who migrated to Australia as infants.
-They have returned to the country of their birth and put together an " amazing adventure" that will form eternal memories for you, your friends and your families.
+They have returned to the country of their birth and put together an " amazing adventure" guided tour that will form eternal memories for you, your friends and your families.

 No Roads Expeditons / Connaissance De Ceylan Partnership

 No Roads Expeditions are extremely fortunate to have Connaissance De Ceylan as our in country partners.
 Through a strong family connection of Stewart's, a bond has been created between these two companies that share similar values in relation to the environment, creating sustainable eco-tourism and supporting local economies.

 Your guided tour hosts and drivers are hand picked, carefully trained local Sri Lankans who are passionate about creating great memories for guests and extremely proud of their amazing country.
 On occasions, Stewart and Peter will host and guide an expedition and these are clearly identified next to the expedition dates.

 - Push bike ride through the Ancient Ruins at Polonnaruwa